-This is an introductory course for Medical Laboratory Technician students covering the production, maturation, function and abnormalities of blood cells and coagulation to maintain body homeostasis.
-The course covers routine hematology procedures to identify normal, abnormal and immature cells.
-The course also covers coagulation procedures to detect deficiencies and abnormal conditions of blood clotting.
-Prerequisite: MLT1113.
-MLT1114.
-MLT1115 and diagnosis, emphasizing identification of common pathogenic bacteria, fungi, yeast and parasites, specimen collection and introducing virology and immunology.
+This course discusses microorganisms of medical importance in relationship to disease and diagnosis, emphasizing identification of common pathogenic bacteria, fungi, yeast and parasites, specimen collection and introducing virology and immunology.
 Laboratory covers basic techniques including reasons for specimen rejection, identification of normal flora and pathogens, morphology, classification and culturing of bacteria, identification of bacterial unknowns, fungi and parasites.

 Prerequisite: Assessment into or successful completion of ENGL 1101 or college level reading and writing equivalent.
-Corequisite:

-MLT 2315 Immunology
+2315 Immunology MLT